BaiLiping/bailiping.github.io/AboutMe.md

 Liping Bai is newly hired for the 2021 PhD position in Beihang University, School of Automation Science and Electrical Engineering.
 She holds a master of engineering degree from Nanjing University of Posts and Telecommunications, College of Automation and AI.

 Control Theory and Reinforcement Learning are misnomers in her mind.
 What they truly are, is the efficient acquisition of information regarding a dynamic system and sequential decision making under uncertainty.
-She looks forward to her training with Beihang University and builds up her expertise in merging of reinforcement learning with classical control theory and multi-agent control.
+She looks forward to her training with Beihang University and builds up her expertise in merging reinforcement learning with classical control theory and multi-agent control.

 Liping Bai worked in the hospital investment sector with an in-depth understanding of the unique Chinese healthcare system, providing due diligence reports to clients such as HCA Healthcare, Kaiser Permanente, and UPMC.